erikeldridge/app-quality-cookbook/service/add.md

 The next step is to format our response as JSON to external callers can easily parse it.

 However, the steps to integrate JSON are complicated and it would be nice to save our state.
-We only want to commit working code, though, so create a temp branch to encapsulate the changes.
+We only want to commit working code, though, so create a temporary branch to encapsulate the changes.
+We can easily delete this branch and start over if things go haywire without disturbing our otherwise functional code.

     $ git branch integration_json
     $ git checkout integration_json

-We can use a tool called Jackson to convert our Java objects to JSON.
+We can use a tool called [Jackson](https://github.com/FasterXML/jackson) to convert our Java objects to JSON.
 To do that, we'll need to make changes to our project, Jersey, and app logic.

 Add a dependency on Jersey's Jackson artifact in your _pom.xml_: